 Easy to Understand

-Many developers find that Vue is easier to learn and understand when compared to React.
+Many developers find that Vue is relatively easy to learn and understand, compared to React.
 The framework is very well documented with detailed steps and guides on multiple use cases and options.
 There are several elements of Vue that feel very familiar to HTML and CSS, such as the property naming and setup processes.
 Although Vue.JS has a smaller community than React, there are various communities that are thriving with resources, information, and guides.

 Advantages of Using React